ordelore/moon-maker/README.md

   --output OUTPUT       The base of output filenames.
 The mesh will be saved as <output>.pkl and the texture will be saved as <output>.TIF.
 Defaults to moon_mesh
   --threads THREADS     The number of threads to use.
 Defaults to 1 --use-offset          Places mesh's center at (0,0,0) and rotates the mesh so it is roughly parallel to the xy plane.
 Defaults to False
+  --skip-texture        Skips the texture generation step.
+Defaults to False --date DATE           The UTC date to use for the sun angle.
+Must be YYYY-MM-DD --time TIME           The UTC time to use for the sun angle.
+Must be HH:MM:SS --ephemeris-path EPHEMERIS_PATH
+                        The path to the ephemeris file.
 ```

 After creating the file, create a Blender file and save it in the same directory as the repo.
 In the `Scripting` tab, open the `load_moon.py` script.
 If you used a different output name, change the `MESH_NAME` variable so it is the same as the one you used.
 Then, you can run the script to load the generated mesh into Blender.